adammmmm/hitless-key-rollover/README.md

 data.yml contains a couple variables you should change:

 - USER
-- PASS
+- KEY
 - ROLLINTERVAL
 - KEYCHAIN-NAME
 - NTP
-- LOGGING
+- DEBUG
 - HOSTS

-USER/PASS will be the credentials for the ssh connection to the routers.
+USER/KEY will be the credentials for the ssh connection to the routers.
 ROLLINTERVAL is how often the keys will be rolled over in hours, 2 hours minimum.
 KEYCHAIN-NAME is:

 ```
 [ edit security authentication-key-chains key-chain KEYCHAIN-NAME ]